shahad-hassan19/arttech-online-education/README.md

 ---

-Totally fair — your LMS is already quite powerful, and it’s smart to let users guide the next steps.

-Here’s how I’ll frame that:

----

 ### 🎯 Future Plans

 While no concrete roadmap is defined yet, the project remains open for future improvements based on user feedback and evolving needs.
 Potential areas for expansion include: